jupyterhub/mybinder.org-deploy/README.md

 7. Verify that [staging.mybinder.org][] is working as it was before the PR and revert.
 8. Troubleshoot and make changes to your fork.
 Repeat the process from Step 1.

+### Deploy to Production

+1. Always deploy changes to staging prior to deploying to production.
+2. Make a new PR, merging [staging][] into the [prod][] branch.
+3. Merge this PR, and wait for Travis to make a deployment to [prod][].
+4. Verify that [mybinder.org][] works as intended.
+Please take your time to check that the change is working as expected.
+5. CELEBRATE! :tada:

 ## Upgrading dependencies for the mybinder.org deployment